mkbloke/libwrapper-getaddrinfo/BUILD.md

 cd libwrapper-getaddrinfo && make

-The resulting libwrapper-getaddrinfo.so can then be used in the LD_PRELOAD environment avaiable.
+The resulting libwrapper-getaddrinfo.so can then be used in the LD_PRELOAD environment variable.